Free Public College

 In recent years, various proposals have been made to shift the federal focus to provide free public college to some or all families.
 Some of the proposals are focused on community colleges and some are focused on all public institutions.
 Such proposals are less likely to target low-income students - on whom the policy conversation at the federal level must remain focused.

-When Congress developed the Education Amendments of 1972, the higher education debate focused on whether the federal investment should be targeted to students or to institutions.
-Ultimately, there was strong bipartisan agreement that students should receive assistance to attend the college of their choice.
+When Congress reauthorized the Higher Education Act in 1972, the higher education debate focused on whether the federal investment should be targeted to students or to institutions.
+Ultimately, there was strong bipartisan agreement that students should receive assistance to attend the college of their choice through the establishment of the current array of student aid programs.
 This policy decision has had remarkable success in democratizing American higher education, and in encouraging states and institutions to provide their own aid to make college affordable to those of moderate means.
-The Higher Education Act maintains this tradition.

 In contacts with your elected officials: